sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Random German Traffic Signs from the internet

 I decided to test my model on 20 German traffic signs that i found on the internet using google images to be precise.
-For most of my projects i test on more datathan the prerequisite number of tests required in the project.
-In this case, i thought "five" was a low number and decided to test on 20 different images.
-I would also like to highlight the fact that one other reason to use 20 images was to have some "clear" images to gauge how well my model behaved with images from the internet.
-Some images do have watermarks and other which i will mention below.
+For most of my projects i test on more data than the prerequisite number of tests required in the project.
+In this case, i thought "five" was a low number and decided to test on twenty different images.
+I would also like to highlight the fact that one other reason to use twenty images was to have some "clear" images to gauge how well my model behaved with images from the internet.
+Some images do have watermarks and other issues which i will mention below.

+The issue with the below image is that is has several poles around the sign so this could possibly cause issues

 ![alt text][image1]

+In the below image, the traffic sign is actually above anotehr sign although the sign below is truncated to a very large extent.

 ![alt text][image2]

+The below image is a clear image with only scratches on the sign.

 ![alt text][image3]

+In the below image, notice the blue stripe of another sign.

 ![alt text][image4]

+In the below image part of the sign is missing from the top.

 ![alt text][image5]

+The below image is a clear image

 ![alt text][image6]

+The image below has a watermark

 ![alt text][image7]

+The images below are very clear images.

 ![alt text][image8]